SUPPORT OUR OWN TORAH LEARNING ONLINE – AND OTHER WAYS OF SUPPORTING US

 THE SUCCESS OF THE JEWISH PEOPLE

-The success of the Jewish people is balanced with a variety of “personality” types.
+The success of the Jewish people is balanced on account of a variety of “personality” types.
 As the Torah teaches with regards to the Four Species, there are some with smell (good deeds) but lack taste (Torah study), some with taste but lack smell, some with both, and some who lack both.
-But all four are needed for a Kosher “set.”
+But all four are needed for a Kosher “set”.

 While many succeed in the world of business, others are more inclined to the world of the study of Torah.
 Their days are spent involved in learning the Torah – and teaching it to others.
-The general Kollel system does not allow for the luxury of simply learning all day and night and being paid enough to support oneself.
-Sadly, those involved in full time learning may not be paid enough to cover their full time costs.
+The general Kollel system does not allow for the luxury of simply learning all day and night while being paid enough to support oneself.
+Sadly, those involved in full time learning may not be paid enough to cover their monthly cost.
+Actually – they will never be able to pay their monthly bills.
+They cannot do so without the assistance of others.

 Many may think this to be the correct way of things.
 A Kollel should indeed be a place of learning and not one to enter “for the sake of business.”
 But what of a genuine Jewish man who wishes to concentrate his efforts on spiritual growth, but lacks the financial means to do so?!
 Wouldn’t it be a loss to all, were this person to spend his life sweeping the street, when he may well be able to offer so much to the world through his learning and teaching?
 (See “17 Tammuz – What it is… what it can be” for a fascinating story about Rabbi Moshe Feinstein.)

 The Kollel student enters the Kollel to have the chance of growing and spending his days involved in learning about important life values – which may well be lacking in the every day world in which we find ourselves.
 But he does not necessarily keep this information to himself.
-Being privileged to learn, means he is also privileged to be able to share this with others – those who lack the time and “head-space” to devote to the rigours of what full time learning is really all about.
+Being privileged to learn, means he is also privileged to be able to share this with others – those who lack the time and “head-space” to devote to the rigors of what full time learning is really all about.
+He may also spend time studying to become a Sofer, a Mohel or even a Dayan so that he can assist the community in the years to come.
+Indeed, it may be that the very Mezuzot you have in your home have been written by someone who lacked the finances to study – but was able to only through generous donations of others – who allowed that Sofer to study in Kollel!
+It may even be that the rabbi of your community might never have made it to his position without the active support of others who gave him the opportunity to study for many many years in Kollel!

 USING MAASER MONEY TO SUPPORT TORAH